alexthissen/FunctionsWorkshop2018/docs/Lab1-Functions101.md

 Both the ```Function app settings``` and the ```Application settings``` should open new tabs at the top, next to the ```Platform features``` tab that was already present.
 Feel free to roam around and acquaint yourself with the configuration and settings present in each of these.

-> Do you recognize the features that are present under ``` Platform features```.
-What does it tell you of the inner workings of a Azure Function?
+> Do you recognize the features that are present under ``` Platform features```?
+What does it tell you of the inner workings of an Azure Function?

 Application Insights will open the corresponding blade for this Azure resource.

 ## Wrapup

-In this lab you have created an Azure Function App and your first Function.
+In this lab, you have created an Azure Function App and your first Function.
 You also executed the function from the available test window and from the browser.
-Finally you had a look at the other features available from the portal for the various settings and configuration of both functions and the Function App resource.
+Finally, you had a look at the other features available from the portal for the various settings and configuration of both functions and the Function App resource.

 Continue with [Lab 2 - Azure Functions in Visual Studio 2017](Lab2-VS2017.md).